tardate/LittleArduinoProjects/Kinetics/BEAM/Vivian/README.md

 The 30.5x58.5 cell I have is not particularly impressive in terms of voltage and power output, so it needed a little help.

-I have some interesting QX5252 "solar LED driver" ICs (YX805 is an equivalent product amongst others).
+I have some interesting QX5252 "solar LED driver" ICs in a TO-94 package (YX805 is a common equivalent product).
 These are designed to drive solar-powered lights:

 * incorporate a switching circuit for voltage boost from 0.9-1.5V to the 2-3V required to drive an LED (similar to a joule thief circuit)